Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Results

 \subsection{Yields}

 The main final yields for each simulation are shown in Table \ref{table:abund1}.
-Displayed are the post-processed yields with each isotope grouped into low- (Z $\leq$ 10, LME), intermediate- (11 $\leq$ Z $\leq$ 20, IME), and high-mass element (Z $\geq$ 21, HME) groups.
+Displayed are the post-processed yields at 100 s with each isotope grouped into low- (Z $\leq$ 10, LME), intermediate- (11 $\leq$ Z $\leq$ 20, IME), and high-mass element (Z $\geq$ 21, HME) groups.
 The $^{56}$Ni yields are subtracted from the HME and displayed on their own for clearer analysis.
-Additionally, yields for additional significant isotopes are shown in Table \ref{table:abund2}.
+Yields for additional significant isotopes, also post-processed and at 100s, are shown in Table \ref{table:abund2}.
 Yields that are attributed to the original shell material are shown in addition to the total yields for each element group and isotope.

 Core yields are directly correlated with core mass with more massive progenitors generating more HME, including $^{56}$Ni.
 This is a reflection of the more complete burning expected in more massive WD detonations.
 Likewise, the IME and LME yields generally decrease with core mass.
 This can be observed in greater detail in Table \ref{table:abund2} where the yields of the relatively lower-mass elements ($^{28}$Si, $^{40}$Ca, and $^{44}$Ti) decrease with core mass.
 The range of $^{56}$Ni produced in all of our progenitors are consistent with that of normal, observed SNe Ia \citep{stritzinger_2006}.